Lovkush-A/personal-website/content/posts/toy-example-of-ml/index.md

 - We can now say precisely what the machine is trying to learn.
 It is trying to learn the weights $w_1, w_2, w_3$ so that the function will correctly output $1$ (for healthy) or $0$ (for unhealthy).
 - Implicit in these steps is that everything should be made numerical.
+Here it was easy: most of the data was already numerical, and we only had to convert 'Yes' and 'No' to '1' and '0'.
-In this example it was straightforward, but often this is tricky, e.g. how do you convert words and sentences into numbers?
+But often this is tricky, e.g. how do you convert words and sentences into numbers?

 ### Orbit review